MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 Here I used the \\( (- + + +) \\) signature, but signs can actually be flipped without changing the geodesics, and in some cases, like for particle physics, it makes more sense to use the opposite \\( (+ - - -) \\) signature.

-Going back to the main question of computing distances, to compute the lengthbetween 2 points along some path we simply need to sum the infinitesimal distances together using an integral:
+Going back to the main question of computing distances, to compute the length between 2 points along some path we simply need to sum the infinitesimal distances together using an integral:

 \\[ l = \int_A^B \sqrt{g_{\mu \nu} dx^\mu dx^\nu} = \int_A^B \sqrt{g_{\mu \nu} dx^\mu dx^\nu} \frac{dt}{dt} = \int_A^B \sqrt{g_{\mu \nu} \frac{dx^\mu}{dt} \frac{dx^\nu}{dt}} dt\\]